Overcome's Model Explained

 Global Mental Health Crisis

-Over 1 billion people worldwide need mental health support, but public spending is insufficient.
-(See WHO Report)
+People worldwide need mental health support, but public spending is insufficient (Mahomed, 2020).

 Traditional face-to-face therapy costs over $1000 per successful treatment (Radhakrishnan et al, 2013).
-If that was the only approach, the world could only treat ~5% of those who need it.
+If traditional therapy was the only approach, the world could only treat ~5% of those who need it.

-Despite having 80% of the global population, low and middle-income countries (LMICs) get less than 20% of global mental health funding.
+Despite having 80% of the global population, low and middle-income countries (LMICs) get less than 20% of global mental health funding (Saxena et al., 2007).

 After three years of research, we concluded that training non-professionals to deliver online support is the most cost-effective.